 It’s also an incredible place to go hiking, and some of our favourite hikes start out at Moraine Lake.
 Check out our post on 5 hikes from Moraine Lake!

-Unfortunately, the entire world seems to be on the same page as us, and Moraine only seems to be growing in popularity.
+Unfortunately though, the entire world seems to be on the same page as us, and Moraine only seems to be growing in popularity.

-Ever since Banff blew up on Instagram a couple of years ago, the number of visitors to Moraine has gone through the roof.
+Ever since Banff blew up on Instagram a few years ago, the number of visitors to Moraine has gone through the roof.
 What used to be a peaceful and almost spiritual experience is now punctuated by hordes of screaming kids and car horns.
 Sadly, Moraine has been overrun by tourists.

 From May Long weekend, to the end of the summer, Moraine Lake is a zoo; hundreds of people scurrying all over the rock pile, looking for that one shot of Canada’s most iconic scenery.
 Seriously, unless you arrive before the sun rises, you won’t have a hope in hell of finding a parking space and you’ll find yourself lining up for hours for the shuttle bus.